oncampus/moodle_mod_ilddigitalcert/README.md

 For creating PDF documents with attached certificate metadata, you need to install the following extensions:
   * https://packagist.org/packages/mpdf/mpdf
   * https://packagist.org/packages/mpdf/qrcode

+Also make sure that PHP extension gmp is installed

 The file composer.json is already included in this repository.
 So simply run:

 `run "composer install" on command line`

+For detaching metadata from PDF files, you need to install Poppler (https://poppler.freedesktop.org/)

+`yum install poppler poppler-utils`